otkinsey/wp-nsds/nurturedspiritdoula/wp-content/plugins/front-end-only-users/readme.txt

 11. The "Basic" section of the "Options" admin screen

 == Changelog ==
+= 2.7.7 =
+- Fixed a label which was not saving correctly

+= 2.7.6 =
+- Fixed a field editing and adding error

+= 2.7.5 =
+- Added in a few new labelling options
+- Forced the limit to be positive when not set

+= 2.7.4 =
+- Fixed the warning message that is appearing when adding or editing fields
+- Updated the dutch translation of the plugin

+= 2.7.3 =
+- Fixed a labelling error that reported

 = 2.7.2 =
 - Fixed another premium/non-premium issue